Party for the Animals: Ideology

 Their main aim is to improve the life of animals and nature as a whole.
 They see the constant emphasis on economic growth as one of the main reasons for the lack of animal rights and is to blame for the state that nature currently is in.
 They want animal rights to be enshrined in the constitution.
 It is firmly on the left side of the political spectrum, considered an either a left-wing or a far-left party.
+It has also been described as a radical left.

 The party has also have widened its scope to more than just animal rights, for example sustainability, healthcare, housing and more.
 It also strives for a shorter workweek and for a universal basic income.
 The economical demands of the party include a "radical greening" (radicale vergroening) of the economy.

 The Party for the Animals opposes capitalism and calls for a different economic system; this is combined with the party's support of degrowth, writing: "growth does not bring the solution but the problems" and "growth is an untenable concept on a globe that does not grow with it."
 It was also described as socialist.
-The party fields anti-capitalist candidates, such as the radical economist Ewald Engelen, as well as Wesley Pechler, who calls for "an inclusive, green and anti-capitalist Groningen" on the party's website.
 Conversely, in its program, the party argues that the neoliberal economic policies are destructive and a "system change" is needed in order to build a more inclusive and equal society.

-After joining the party, Engelen promoted the bioregionalist aspect of the party, writing: "the Party for the Animals is the only party that has the nerve to say that Amsterdam should shrink, instead of grow.
-The Party for the Animals is the only one that courageously resists the massive lobby of the coalition of the municipality, big business, Rai and Schiphol.
-All the others dance along to that seductive tune of growth, growth, growth."
-He also remarked: "Instead of fixing these marketing images in stone for eternity, we would do well to preserve what is characteristic of the Netherlands: its beautiful medium-sized provincial cities.
-Good for the quality of life, good for the air quality, good for animals and good for nature."
+In regards to the European Union, the PvdD is considered soft Eurosceptic.
+It rejected the European Constitutional Treaty and the Treaty of Lisbon.
+Regarding the European Union, the party argues that "Europe is not a federal state and it is not desirable or necessary to strive for it".
+Its approach has been described as very similar to that of the Dutch Socialist Party; PvdD supports a "less Europe, less market" approach, stating that financial crises in the EU are abused to lead to "the further transfer of sovereignty to the European Commission" and to force a European federation on member states by claiming that it is a financial necessity.
+The party criticizes the European internal market, arguing that its liberalization has gone too far and proposing policies that would limit the market in favour of member states' financial sovereignty.
+The party also notes that that the EU only focuses on the financial aspect, forcing its members to reduce financial deficits but overlooking ecological abuse.
+Political scientists Simon Otjes and Gerrit Voerman write that the PvdD takes a far-left position on the EU, opposing it as a capitalist project.

 Other proposals of the party include: